Reinforce Compliance and Risk Management

 At JCU, we systematically carry out BCM drills to raise awareness among executives and employees, and to clarify their roles in the event of an emergency.

-In the event of an emergency, we set up emergency response headquarters at affected offices, and a BCP response headquarters at the head office.
-If this is difficult to set up at the head office, it is to be set up at an alternative office in accordance with the manual.
+In the event of an emergency, we set up emergency response headquarters at affected offices, and a BCP response headquarters at the Head Office.
+If this is difficult to set up at the Head Office, it is to be set up at an alternative office in accordance with the manual.

 Introduced a Safety Confirmation System